elbasrie/Trade-Analyzer/README.md

-# Crypto Trading Analizer With Python
+# Crypto Trading Analyzer With Python

 ## How To Use
 ```